babel/website/docs/plugin-transform-classes.md

 The wrapper works on IE11 and every other browser with `Object.setPrototypeOf` or `__proto__` as fallback.
 There is **NO IE <= 10 support**.
 If you need IE <= 10 it's recommended that you don't extend natives.

-Babel needs to statically know if you are extending a builtin class.
+Babel needs to statically know if you are extending a built-in class.
 For this reason, the "mixin pattern" doesn't work:

 ```js
 class Foo extends mixin(Array) {}